doitintl/Echolog/README.md

 ### Authentication
 * Create a project in the [Firebase console](https://firebase.google.com/console)
+	* Enable the Google sign-in provider in the Authentication > SIGN-IN METHOD tab.
 * For running the sample locally, you'll need to download a service account to provide credentials that would normally be provided automatically in the App Engine environment.
 Click the gear icon in the Firebase Console and select 'Permissions'; then go to the 'Service accounts' tab.
 Download a new or existing App Engine service account credentials file.
 Then set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to this file:

 		export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json